Smoky Mountain Speedway: History

 Smoky Mountain Speedway was built in 1962 and opened during the 1965 racing season.
-The track was converted into a asphalt track in 1967 only to revert back to a dirt track in 1978.
+The track was converted into an asphalt track in 1967 only to revert back to a dirt track in 1978.
 On November 2, 2022, it was announced that the track would be shortened to 0.375 mi in 2023.

-Racing Events
+Racing events

 The track hosts regional and national dirt track events for several sanctioning bodies.
 The track was used for a NASCAR Grand National Series race with its first one in 1965 and its last one was held in 1971.